 Since that time, the many members of ALAN’s network have participated in numerous relief and disaster preparedness efforts.
 They’ve provided transportation for supplies to communities devastated by flooding in the Midwest; warehouse space and food for tornado relief in the South; office space and forklift training for hurricane preparedness operations in the Northeast; and water for food banks across the country.
 And they stand ready to act when the next disaster strikes.

-You, too, can assist individuals and communities affected by disaster.
+You, too, can assist individuals and communities affected by a disaster.
 By joining the ALAN network, you can ensure that your good intentions have the maximum positive impact.
 Click here to see how you can help.